huangc28/go-darkpanda-backend/internal/app/chat/README.md

 - [x] Emit message to private chatroom.
 - [x] Initialize pubnub instance.
 Pubnub instance should be singleton.
 - [x] Add validators before emitting message to private chat.
+- [] Retrieve the latest message from each chat from firestore.
 - [] Move chat_dao from `inquiry` domain to `chat` domain.